Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Examples

 \subsection{Piecewise smooth heights}

-Next we consider two piecewise smooth geometries: a logistic step and a sinusoidal slider.
-For these examples, the piecewise constant, piecewise linear and finite difference methods for the Reynolds equation are all numerical approximations.
+Next, we consider smooth and piecewise smooth geometries, including a logistic step and a sinusoidal slider.
+For these examples, the PWC, PWL, and FD methods for the Reynolds equation are all numerical approximations.
 Convergence testing against an exact solution for the sinusoidal slider is presented in \cref{app_convergence}.

 To utilize the PWL and PWC solvers for heights which are not piecewise constant or piecewise linear, we consider suitable approximations to the height function.
-Where the FD method uses $N+1$ grid points $\{x_i\}_{i=0}^N$ and discretizes the height as $\{h_i\}_{i=0}^N$, the PWC method considers $N$ intervals $\{[x_i,x_{i+1}]\}_{i=0}^{N-1}$ and constant heights $\{\tfrac{1}{2}(h_{i+1}+h_i)\}_{i=0}^{N-1}$ for each interval.
+Where the FD method uses $N+1$ grid points $\{x_i\}_{i=0}^N$ and discretizes the height as $\{h_i\}_{i=0}^N$, the PWC method considers $N$ intervals $\{[x_i,x_{i+1}]\}_{i=0}^{N-1}$ and constant heights $\{(h_{i+1}+h_i)/2\}_{i=0}^{N-1}$ for each interval.
 Likewise, the PWL method considers $N$ intervals $\{[x_i,x_{i+1}]\}_{i=0}^{N-1}$ with the same height discretization $\{h_i\}_{i=0}^N$ as the FD method, corresponding to $N$ constant height gradients $\{\frac{\Delta h}{\Delta x}\big|_i\}_{i=0}^{N-1}$ for each interval.